 Choosing for themselves is a great way for kids to have the opportunity to find and immerse themselves in a subject or series that really gets them excited!

-4. Read Lots of Easy Stuff!
+4. Read Plenty of Easy Stuff!

 Yes, that's right!
 Want your reader to improve?
 Give them plenty of reading materials that are easy to read.

-Think of it like running or some other sport.
-You can't go from a mile jog straight to a marathon!
+Think of it like running or some other sport; you can't go from a mile jog straight to a marathon!

 5. Go Places, Meet People, Do Things!